Fashion: STAYCATION STARS | Daily Mail Online | ExBulletin

-From hats to pimps, boots to bikinis, check out this year’s summer vacation style essentials
+From hats to pimps, boots to bikinis, check out this year’s summer vacation fashion must-haves

-Be prepared for UK weather.
-A light trench coat is the perfect all-rounder
+Be prepared for the UK climate.
+A light trench is the right all-rounder

 Mantle, 409, garden of trees and horses, fenwick.co.uk.